verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/metrics-trait.md

     scraper: verrazzano-system/vmi-system-prometheus-0
 ```

-A ServiceMonitor resource similar to the one below will be created.
-The `path` defaulted to `metrics`.
+A ServiceMonitor resource, similar to the following one, will be created.
+The `path` defaults to `metrics`.
 ```
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor